DiaLeor/linear-regression/README.txt

 --- Directory: intro_to_regression ---

 -- intro-1.R
+- staging baseball as a motivating example to introduce linear regression

     - Motivating Example: Moneyball - a brief history of statistics in baseball

     - Baseball Basics - the basics of baseball

-    - Bases on Balls or Stolen Bases? -
+    - Bases on Balls or Stolen Bases? - comparing several plots on team data

+-- intro-2.R
+-
+    - Correlation -

+    - Correlation Coefficient -

+    - Sample Correlation is a Random Variable -

 -- HRs-wins.png
 - Scatter plot of the relationship between home runs and wins